PenelopeK/MyList-bootcamp-project/README.md

 _Note: Azure currently has trouble running the app properly in provided link.
-To test its functionality, try running it localy instead._
+To test its functionality, try running it locally instead._

 # MyList